mileweb/docs-content-cdn/en/docs/edge-logic/intro.md

-## An Introduction to the CDN Pro Edge Logic
+# An Introduction to the CDN Pro Edge Logic

+## A serverless cloud of enhanced NGINX at the edge

 CDN Pro’s proxy server is developed on top of the open-source software [NGINX](http://nginx.org), which is widely used to build powerful web servers and reverse proxy servers with superior performance.
 NGINX has its own configuration language, which is described in greater detail on their [documentation website](http://nginx.org/en/docs/).